 Thanks to its unparalleled scenic beauty, millions of acres of national parks and world-class ski resorts, it is rapidly becoming known as a high-end adventure-travel destination.

 Basking ... in HistoryBoise is home to a large and tightly knit Basque population, descendants of the northern Spanish sheepherders who settled the area in the nineteenth century.
 The current Basque-American mayor won office by a landslide, and a sapling from the Tree of Guernika, the symbol of Basque independence, grows on the capitol grounds.
 From the back of the Grove Hotel, you can stroll down a tree-lined walkway to Grove Street and head right into Boise's unique Basque central.
 This is a several-block area that functions as a center of operations for the Basque population and provides a window into the culture for the rest of us, complete with restaurants, cafes, a museum and even a Basque market.
 One interesting touch: The words of various Basque folk songs are inscribed on the sidewalks throughout the neighborhood.
-The Basque Museum & Cultural Center contains exhibits and demonstrations that examine this unique heritage and functions as a cultural center for Basque activities.

 |Traditional Basque Dancers|